South East Hampshire CCG

-Please use the following link for Referral Guidance in respect of St Mary’s Ophthalmology Service together with the Referral Form.
+Please use the following link in respect of St Mary’s Ophthalmology Service together with the Referral V5.
 Please can all Optometrists state, on the referral letter for cataract, if the patient has had a laser refractive treatment in the past.

 St Mary’s NHS Treatment Centre Contact Details